-Stamps are still used today and orginate from the Victorian era.
+Stamps are still used today and originate from the Victorian era.
 After the successful launch of the Penny post system the Penny Black was created on the 6th May 1840 which would be the first pre paid postage method.
 A few decades later and the ‘half penny’ stamp was introduced which further improved and reformed the postal system.

 In 1844 the first Morse code message was sent.
 This would be used as a communication method throughout miltiary and is actually in some cases still used today.
 American Samuel Morse invented the Morse code in 1837.

 In 1845 Robert Thomson invented the rubber tyre which was filled with pressurised gas.
 This would be used rather than the traditional solid tyre with comfort and safety at the forefront of his invention.

 In 1851 children around the world began to be introduced to the delight of Ice Cream as it was invented in the US by Jacob Fussell.
 Ice Cream still remains as one of the most popular desserts for children of today.

 The first photograph was officially taken within the 1830’s.
 This became incredibly popular within the Victorian era and it wasn’t long until most key cities and towns had their own photography studies.
 Proud families would dress for the occasion and have annual family photo shoot.
 The cameras were not point and click like they are today so children had to be still throughout the photo session.